 Acupuncture is a method of encouraging the body to heal itself and improve function through the use of very thin needles applied to specific acupuncture points.
 The technique balances energy flow throughout the body while stimulating the nervous system to release chemicals in the muscles, brain and spinal cord.
 These chemicals can then trigger the release of hormones which influence the body’s internal regulating system.
 This can cause a decrease in pain and stress allowing the body to reset over time.

-This branch of Traditional Chinese Medicine stimulates the acupuncture points using manually applied pressure.
+This branch of Traditional Asian Medicine stimulates the acupuncture points using manually applied pressure.
 This pressure can be via a finger, blunt tool or electrical stimulus from a handheld device.
 This method of therapy is gentle and non-invasive.
 In most cases, acupressure has a less powerful effect than acupuncture, which means that more treatments are necessary to elicit the same results.
 Acupressure is particularly suitable for children and those who suffer from needle phobia.

-Cupping is a modality used in traditional Chinese medicine that uses glass or plastic cups to create local negative suction to areas of the body.
+Cupping is a modality used in traditional Asian medicine that uses glass or plastic cups to create local negative suction to areas of the body.
 The vacuum created pulls the skin and blood vessels into the cup.
 This process draws out toxins by suctioning oxygen depleted blood to the surface while replacing it with oxygen rich blood.
 This promotes healing of the muscles and fascia, while releasing pain and tension.

 Moxibustion is a form of heat therapy that incorporates burning of an herb.
 This herb, dried mugwort, comes in several forms and is used to decrease pain, relieve digestive issues, boost immunity and help with gynecological conditions.
 Moxa, as the tool is commonly called, is set ablaze and held very near the surface of the skin, increasing circulation and dispelling certain pathogens.